 - Recovery Time Objective (RTO) – Also as a part of a disaster recovery system, RTO is the time your business needs to have its data back before the business becomes untenable.
 The lower the number, the faster you will need a full restore.

-At Symmetric Engineering Group, we offer a comprehensive backup and disaster recovery that can keep you in the game even after the most devastating data loss incident.
+At Symmetric IT Group, we offer a comprehensive backup and disaster recovery that can keep you in the game even after the most devastating data loss incident.
 For more information about disaster recovery, business continuity, and data backup call our professional technicians at (813) 749-0895.